igrafx/mining-python-sdk/howto.md

 ## Requirements

+This package requires python 3.10 or above.
+Get the latest version of [Python](https://www.python.org/).

 The requirements of this SDK work with [Poetry](https://python-poetry.org/docs/).
 Please install it before proceeding further.
 Eventually, specify ``poetry env`` if you handle multiple python versions.
 The following commands could help you :